We sort your Self Assessment for you. £169, all in.

 If you invest in your property, for example you do repairs or extensive renovations, then your property profits (rental income minus expenses) might be the lowest.

-In this case, you will apply the 20% tax credit to this amount, and then claim the difference between property profits and mortgage interest next year!
+In this case, you apply the 20% tax credit to this amount and claim the difference between property profits and mortgage interest next year!

 Let’s look at the same example, but with some added property expenses – and let’s say that we increased our rental income too (since we modernised our flat):